The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.

 - Major field of study (e.g., undergraduate major, graduate program)

 - Past and present participation in officially recognized co-curricular activities (e.g., sports, music, drama)

 - Physical factors (athletes only)

-Students may choose to block disclosure of this information by completing the Prevent Disclosure of Directory Information form.
+Students may choose to block disclosure of this information by completing the Nondisclosure of Directory Information form.

 Students have the right to file complaints with the Department of Education, concerning alleged failures by Fresno Pacific University to comply with FERPA.